gbmhunter/blog/content/electronics/components/inductors/_index.md

 ---
-authors: [ "Geoffrey Hunter" ]
+authors: [ Geoffrey Hunter ]
-categories: [ "Electronics", "Electronic Components" ]
+categories: [ Electronics, Electronic Components ]
 date: 2013-05-06
-description: "Important parameters, schematic symbols, series/parallel connections, core materials, construction methods, saturation currents, packages, uses/applications and more info on inductors."
+description: Important parameters, schematic symbols, series/parallel connections, core materials, construction methods, saturation currents, packages, uses/applications and more info on inductors.
 draft: false
 lastmod: 2022-07-08
-tags: [ "inductor", "inductors", "inductance", "permeability", "parallel", "series", "parasitic model", "saturation current", "packages", "flat coil", "powdered iron", "ferrite", "toroidal" ]
+tags: [ inductor, inductors, inductance, permeability, parallel, series, parasitic model, saturation current, packages, flat coil, powdered iron, ferrite, toroidal ]
-title: "Inductors"
+title: Inductors
-type: "page"
+type: page
 ---

 ## Overview

-Inductors are passive electronic components which store energy as a magnetic field.
+Inductors are passive, 2 pin electronic components which **store energy as a magnetic field**.
 They are made by coiling wire around a material (be it air, or something else).
-They are well used but not as common as [resistors](/electronics/components/resistors) and {{% link text="capacitors" src="/electronics/components/capacitors" %}} in electronic circuits.
+They are well used but due to their bulk, cost and usefulness, are not as common as [resistors](/electronics/components/resistors) or [capacitors](/electronics/components/capacitors) in electronic circuits.

-{{% figure src="3-35uh-20a-large-inductor.jpg" caption="A 3.35uH 20A large inductor." width="400px" %}}
+{{% figure src="_assets/3-35uh-20a-large-inductor.jpg" caption="A 3.35uH 20A large inductor." width="400px" %}}

 **The mechanical equivalent of an inductor is mass.** The larger the inductance, the larger the mass.
 This is when using the [force-voltage](http://lpsa.swarthmore.edu/Analogs/ElectricalMechanicalAnalogs.html) equivalence.